Charles Hardaway Marks Bridges

-Charles Hardaway Marks Bridges are twin spans which carry State Route 10 across the Appomattox River in Virginia.
-The bridges are in Chesterfield County, Prince George County, and the independent city of Hopewell in the Tri-Cities area of the Richmond-Petersburg region.
+The Charles Hardaway Marks Bridges are twin spans which carry State Route 10 across the Appomattox River in Virginia.
+The bridges are in Chesterfield County, and the independent city of Hopewell in the Tri-Cities area of the Richmond-Petersburg region.

 The first span was completed in the early 1970s and the second span was constructed in the mid-1990s.
 In 1998, the bridges were named in honor of Charles Hardaway Marks (1921–2004), a prominent local attorney and politician who was long a state legislator representing the area in the Virginia General Assembly.
 Marks was a retired US Marine Corps Captain who served in the Pacific theater during World War II, was wounded at the Battle of Iwo Jima and awarded a Purple Heart.
 He served in the Virginia House of Delegates from 1962 through 1991.

-Due to the wording of the Hopewell city charter, the portion of the Appomattox River adjacent to the shoreline of that city is in Prince George County.
+Due to the wording of the Hopewell city charter, the portion of the Appomattox River adjacent to the shoreline of that city is in Chesterfield County.
 Thus, a portion of the twin bridges pass through the county as they cross the river.
 Nearby the current bridges was an earlier drawbridge which was the site of a fatal bus accident on December 22, 1935, which killed 13 people who drowned when the bus failed to stop and plunged into the river while the drawbridge was open.